-We’ve ALL been there.
-You’re working away on that big monthly report for work and all of a sudden you start to hear what sounds like a fan going into overdrive.
-Panicked, you pick up your laptop and it’s super hot to the touch!
-Your computer starts working slower than usual and you even get the dreaded ‘spinning wheel of death’.
+We’ve all been there.
+You’re on your laptop and all of a sudden you start to hear what sounds like a fan going into overdrive.
+Panicked, you pick up your device and it’s super hot.
+Your computer starts working slower than usual, the battery drains, and you even get the dreaded ‘spinning wheel of death’.

 Laptop overheating is a very common issue these days, especially considering how many things we now use our computers for.
 Work, study, online shopping and even binge watching TV shows and movies – it’s no wonder our laptops get hot!
-Good news is that there’s a lot you can do to make sure your laptop stays as cool as a cucumber (not literally, of course!).
+Good news is that there’s a lot you can do to make sure your laptop stays as cool as a cucumber – we detail what you can do to keep it cool and more below.

 Why do laptops overheat?